Page 1 of 4

 We have already taken a look at the WPF form controls and the XAML markup language.
 In this project the focus falls on a different aspect of WPF – its 3D graphics.

-Classic Windows forms are rendered to a physical device by the GDI (Graphics Device Interface) and, more recently by the GDI+.
-XAML forms are rendered by the DirectX 9 graphics engine and don’t make use of the GDI at all.
-Many of the WPF graphics facilities are managed wrappers and extensions of DirectX 9.
+Classic Windows forms are rendered to a physical device by the GDI (Graphics Device Interface) and, later by the GDI+.
+XAML forms are rendered by the DirectX graphics engine and don’t make use of the GDI at all.
+Many of the WPF graphics facilities are managed wrappers and extensions of DirectX.
 What this means is that all drawing is essentially 3D and, with the correct graphics card, hardware accelerated.

 This causes some problems if you try to mix old style GDI/GDI+ graphics with the WPF graphics but is probably worth it to get the benefits of the sophisticated and fast DirectX graphics system.

 This project starts from the other end the spectrum and looks directly at the 3D graphics facilities.
-Seeing WPF from the 3D end gives a unique perspective on the framework and will help you see how to use forms and 3D together.
+Seeing WPF from the 3D end of the spectrum gives a unique perspective on the framework and will help you see how to use forms and 3D together.

 The first thing to be clear about is that a 3D model with its associated “view” is a prescription for creating a 2D display on the screen.
 In this sense the display part of WPF is the same for 3D as for forms i.e.a 2D bitmap.